ghsumhubh/RPi-Pico-Tester/README.md

 ```python
 pathActivator.close()
 ```
-to close the object -> should be done before exiting the program and NOT in the middle of 2 paths
+To close the object -> should be done before exiting the program and NOT in the middle of 2 paths

 Example code (Taken from demo.py):
 ```python